dataprofessor/st.secrets/README.md

 # st.secrets

-`st.secrets` you to store confidential information such as API keys, database passwords or other credentials.
+`st.secrets` allows you to store confidential information such as API keys, database passwords or other credentials.

 ## Demo app